typeable/octopod/docs/en/Helm-based_deployment_guide.md

 ## Going further

-Right now you may be wondering, how did Octopod take wordpress from the bitnami repository when we haven't filled any repo information whatsoever?
-This is because we've set this up on the chart level [here](../../charts/octopod/values.yaml#L90).

-You can override all of this using deployment overrides.
+As we can said earlier you can override all default parameters using Octopod UI.
 Let's dive right in!

 First, let's archive our wordpress deployment: